andrewabarca/bizible.en/help/configuration-and-setup/bizible-and-salesforce/how-bizible-and-salesforce-interact.md

    <td><p>bizible2__Touchpoint_Status_Opportunity__c</p></td>
    <td><p>Custom</p></td>
    <td><p>x</p></td>
-   <td><p>x&nbsp;</p></td>
+   <td><p>x </p></td>
   </tr>
  </tbody>
 </table>

-## Bizible Custom Objects in Salesforce&nbsp; {#bizible-custom-objects-in-salesforce}
+## Bizible Custom Objects in Salesforce  {#bizible-custom-objects-in-salesforce}

-Apart from creating custom fields on SFDC's Standard Objects, once the Bizible package is installed,&nbsp;it will create a couple of Custom Objects.
-Below is a list of these Custom Objects along with a table denoting the fields that Bizible will&nbsp;write to.
+Apart from creating custom fields on SFDC's Standard Objects, once the Bizible package is installed, it will create a couple of Custom Objects.
+Below is a list of these Custom Objects along with a table denoting the fields that Bizible will write to.

 Bizible Touchpoint